evilchili/linernotes-dot-club-docs/draft/privacy_policy.md

 Privacy features included on linernotes.club:

 - EXIF data (GPS location, date, camera type, etc.) is stripped from images and never stored.
 - Crawlers are blocked in robots.txt.
+[WE ONLY DISALLOW /media_proxy/ & /interact/]
 - Transport security is provided via TLS.
 - There are no ads or trackers on the Club; links are direct URLs rather than tracking redirects.